duckduckgo/iOS/README.md

 Run `carthage bootstrap --platform iOS` before opening the project in XCode

 ### Fonts
-We use ProximaNova fonts which are proprietary and cannot be committed to source control, see [fonts](https://github.com/duckduckgo/iOS/tree/develop/fonts/licensed).
-If you own the ProximaNova fonts you can add them to the fonts directory.
-If not, you can still run this project however the fonts will be slightly different on your builds.
+We use Proxima Nova fonts which are proprietary and cannot be committed to source control, see [fonts](https://github.com/duckduckgo/iOS/tree/develop/fonts/licensed).
+If you own the Proxima Nova fonts you can add them to the fonts directory.
+If not, you can still run this project however the fonts may look a little distorted.

 ## Discuss